zbwrm/game-of-life/README.md

 Authors: Aydin O'Leary (@zbwrm), Alex Butler (@lxbtlr), Sam Cabrera-Valencia (@SamCabV)

 The goal of this project is to implement Conway's Game of Life in Verilog and use an FPGA to drive an LED matrix.
+By the deadline, we landed somewhere between Minimum and Planned goals, as significant inroads were made on system integration with the FPGA

 ## Deliverables
 ### Minimum